eastandwestwind/notes/_posts/2016-01-27-lapplyfunc.md

 ---
-title: Lapply function over vector to return multiple objects
+title: Lapply function over vector, return 1+ objects
 ---

 Basic structure of function.
 This meow function lapplys a function over a vector and outputs 2 objects per i in vector.